Radon detectors are at your local library!

 How do I use the short-term Digital Radon Detector?

 Place the detector in the lowest room in your home where you spend four hours a day or more.
 Tests should be conducted in a bedroom, living room, or rec room.
 Do not test in a kitchen, bathroom, or hallway.
+You will obtain the most accurate results in winter, when windows and doors are closed.
 Place the device in a location that is representative of the air that you breathe, for example on a bedroom nighttable.
-Do not move the device for the duration of the test.
 We recommend collecting data for 1-3 weeks.
 The longer the test, the more accurate your result.
+Do not move the device for the duration of the test; if you want to test a second location, press 'RESET' and begin a new test.

 What do my results mean?